Protesters flood streets of Hamburg as G20 wraps up

 Protesters set bonfires in the streets, looted shops and stacked up blocks of pavement to use as projectiles.
 At first, police stayed back, while demonstrators threw rocks and bottles and then retreated.

-But shortly before midnight, police moved forward, firing tear gas, water cannons and setting off flash-bang grenades.
+But shortly before midnight, police moved forward.
+They fired tear gas and water cannons and set off flash-bang grenades.

-Protesters hurled bottles of looted champagne into the fires, Hamburg police said, causing popping noises that sounded like fireworks.
+Protesters hurled bottles of looted champagne into the fires, causing popping noises that sounded like fireworks.
 At one store, residents tried to stop people from stealing from the shop windows.

 The Group of 20, which includes 19 countries and the European Union, accounts for about 80% of the global gross domestic product.
 Around two-thirds of the world's population live in a G20 country.